uclhal/Data-Science-for-Docs/05-lesson-05-just-enough-statistics.md

 ## More tests

-A really handy resource for looking up which test to use, and then how to implement it in R, is http://www.ats.ucla.edu/stat/mult_pkg/whatstat/ .
+A really handy resource for looking up which test to use, and then how to implement it in R, is [UCLA Which test?](http://www.ats.ucla.edu/stat/mult_pkg/whatstat/).
 Another helpful resource is [BMJ Which test?](http://www.bmj.com/about-bmj/resources-readers/publications/statistics-square-one/13-study-design-and-choosing-statisti).